resource-watch/slate/source/index-rw.html.md

 search: true
 ---

-# Introduction

-Welcome to the Resource Watch API Documentation

 <aside class="notice">
   All use of the Resource Watch API is governed by the Resource Watch <a href="https://resourcewatch.org/terms-of-service" target="_blank">Terms of Service</a> and <a href="https://resourcewatch.org/api-attribution-requirements" target="_blank">API Attribution Requirements</a>.